-The interview with the Superintendent indicated the Coordinated Response Plan serves as a guide for each first responder, medical and mental health staff as well as all participants in the event of a sexual assault.
+The interview with the Superintendent indicated the Coordinated Response Plan serves as a guide for each first responder, medical staff as well as all participants in the event of a sexual assault.

 The auditor has determined current operations and practices meet the requirements of PREA Standard 115.65 based upon documentation provided and interviews conducted.